 Security & Safeguarding

 ONVU Learning’s Lessonvu system is a non-intrusive classroom capture and reflection system that is owned and controlled by teachers only.
 Its unique 360-degree video camera technology allows for the complete recording of video and audio from a classroom giving a comprehensive record of the entire lesson.
 Lessonvu is for the sole benefit of the teacher and their mentors and, as such, access to lessons is controlled individually by each teacher.
+Read our security and safeguarding statements.

 It is a sensitive professional development tool designed for the purpose of observing and reflecting on lessons through video, enabling teachers to reflect on their practice, share effective methodologies with peers, and easily identify behavioural issues, it is not a surveillance system.